 Earn $100 back in statement credit.
 After you use your new card to make $1,000 in purchases within the first three months you will earn this useful bonus of $100 back (in the form of a statement credit).
 This offer is only for new sign-ups!

 0% APR introductory rate on purchases and balance transfers for 12 months.
-After the introductory period, the variable APR is between 13.49% and 23.49%, depending on your creditworthiness and other factors, with flexibility to pay over time.
+After the introductory period, there is a 13.74% - 23.74% variable APR, depending on your creditworthiness and other factors, with flexibility to pay over time.
 If you pay off your balance in full each month, you won't have to worry about the APR.

 Earn up to 3% cash back on purchases.
-You earn 3% cash back on purchases made at U.S. supermarkets (up to $6,000 per year in purchases, 1% cash back thereafter), 2% cash back at U.S. gas stations and at select U.S. department stores, and 1% cash back on other eligible purchases.
+You earn 3% cash back on purchases made at U.S. supermarkets (up to $6,000 per year in purchases, 1% cash back thereafter), 2% cash back at U.S. gas stations, and 1% cash back on other eligible purchases.
 There is no minimum spending required for these cash rebates, and you don't even need to enroll.
 Terms and limitations apply.

 The U.S. department stores which are eligible for 2% cash back include Bealls, Belk, Bloomingdale's, Bon Ton Stores, Boscov's, Century 21 Department Stores, Dillard's, J.C.
 Penney, Kohl's, Lord & Taylor, Macy's, Neiman Marcus, Nordstrom, Saks Fifth Avenue, Sears and Stein Mart, but partnerships are subject to change.